To find out more about Parkinson’s disease surveys or to get involved, visit Parkinson’s Europe website.

 The Covid-19 pandemic has exacerbated this issue, they added, with some concerned about being seen wearing a wet face mask, or the possibility of accidentally spitting at people they are talking to.
 Around 20% said it affected speech and communication.

 The report, which was sponsored by pharmaceutical company Merz Therapeutics, suggests that these factors could be leading to decreased social interaction and impacting self-esteem for people with the condition.

-Russell Patten, director general of the EPDA, hopes that the survey will help to raise “much-needed awareness” of sialorrhea – as well as of the treatments available for the condition.”
+Russell Patten, director general of Parkinson’s Europe, hopes that the survey will help to raise “much-needed awareness” of sialorrhea – as well as of the treatments available for the condition.”

 He says: “It is incredibly important to raise awareness about the impact of lesser-known symptoms such as sialorrhea, to ensure they are appropriately addressed by healthcare professionals.
 If we all work together to achieve this, improvements in the quality of life – for people with Parkinson’s, their families and carers – can become a reality.”

 Almost half of those who responded to the survey had not discussed drooling with a health professional.
 However, the study showed that even when a patient discussed experiencing drooling with healthcare professionals, the symptom was often neglected: fewer than half of the respondents had been offered any therapy for it.